Checklist for New International Students

-International students who wish to study in the U.S. must request a form I-20 (Certificate of Eligibility for F1 non-immigrant visa) or DS-2019 (Certificate of Eligibility for J1 non-immigrant visa) from the International Services office.
+International students who wish to study in the U.S. must request a form I-20 (Certificate of Eligibility for F1 non-immigrant visa) from the International Student Services office.
 Click here for more information.

-In person: You can pick up your I-20 in person or have a family member or friend pick it up in your behalf (for security purposes, please send us the name of the person picking up your I-20 via email prior to the pick up day).
+In-person: You can pick up your I-20 in person or have a family member or friend pick it up on your behalf (for security purposes, please send us the name of the person picking up your I-20 via email prior to the pickup day).

-Via mail: Our office has available EXPRESS mailing of I-20 or DS-2019.
+Via mail: Our office has available EXPRESS mailing of I-20.
 Click here for more information.

 Review and sign I-20 or DS-2019

-Upon receipt, review the enclosed I-20 or DS-2019 carefully.
-Sign page 1 after confirming all information is accurate and after reading the information on page 2.
+Upon receipt, review the enclosed I-20 carefully.
+Sign page 1 after confirming all information is accurate and after reading the information on page 3.

-Pay the SEVIS feeNewly admitted students who enter the U.S. for the first time in F-1 or J-1 status must pay the SEVIS fee ($200.00) prior to applying for their visa.
+Pay the SEVIS feeNewly admitted students who enter the U.S. for the first time in F-1 status must pay the SEVIS fee ($350) prior to applying for their visa.
 Payment information is available at https://www.fmjfee.com/i901fee/index.html#

 Obtain the F-1 or J-1 Visa